kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 potential fields which will be used to plan a route for the robot to follow.
-Since these fields vary depending on the start and end location as well as obstacle location, it would be difficult to mock out a "correct" potential field to compare the navigation system's output to. instead the generated path will have to be manually checked to see if it will work for the given scenario.
+Since these fields vary depending on the start and end location as well as obstacle location, it would be difficult to mock out a "correct" potential field to compare the navigation system's output to.
+Instead the generated path will have to be manually checked to see if it will work for the given scenario.
 This testing will not be automated and rely on physically showing the ASTRA camera the field since the data the camera generates would be too complex to mock out.